Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

-\begin{proof} We note that $\tilde\lambda_{ij}$ and $\tilde\lambda_{kl}$ here are the same-named geodesics from Lemma \ref{shortest arc}.
-Given this, the claim that the transversal length is the minimum distance between them implies that $T(x,y;a,b,c,d)$ equals the minimum value of $D(s,t)$ from that result.
-The fact that it depends only on the internal edge lengths will thus follow directly from the conclusion of Lemma \ref{shortest arc}---since the internal edge lengths are the pairwise distances between planes---and the symmetry will follow from the fact that the labeling of the $P_i$, and hence also the $L_{ij}$, is arbitrary.
+The transversal's length $T(x,y;a,b,c,d)$ is therefore the arccosh of the minimum value of $D(s,t)$, so the fact that it depends only on the internal edge lengths follows directly from descriptions of $D$ and of $(s_0,t_0)$ in terms of the $C_{\pm\pm}$---these depend only on the internal edge lengths ie.~the pairwise distances between planes.
+The symmetry property of $T$ follows again from the fact that swapping the indicex of $P_i$ with $P_j$, and/or of $P_k$ with $P_l$, does not change its value.
+Each such swap acts on the collection $\{a,b,c,d\}$ as an even involution.